Skip to content

 Diploma in Foreign-going Master or Chief (Level 7) (Chief Engineering Foreign-going) also known as Marine Engineer Class 2 (MEC 2) or Marine Engineer Class 1 (MEC 1)

-New Zealand Diploma in Sport, Recreation and Exercise (Multi-sector) (Level 6)
+New Zealand Diploma in Sport, Recreation and Exercise (Level 6)

 New Zealand Diploma in Nautical Science (Level 6) also known as Officer of the Watch or 2nd mates ticket